nautobot/nautobot-plugin-chatops-grafana/.github/ISSUE_TEMPLATE/feature_request.md

 ### Environment
 * Nautobot version:  <!-- Example: 1.0.0 -->
-* nautobot-chatops-extension-grafana version:  <!-- Example: 0.1.0 -->
+* nautobot-plugin-chatops-grafana version:  <!-- Example: 0.1.0 -->

 <!--
     Describe in detail the new functionality you are proposing.